 People often take between 100-600 mg of Ginkgo Biloba daily.
 Some people may divide their total dosage into multiple daily doses.
 On average, many people take 150-200 mg doses twice daily.

 We recommend you start with small doses and increase slowly as needed, allowing several days to evaluate the effects before changing your dosing routine.
 Ginkgo powder makes it easy to adjust your dosage.
 Talk to your doctor for help adjusting your wellness routine.
+Using the correct dosage is the best way to avoid Ginkgo side effects.

 Read “Ginkgo Biloba Dosage” to learn more about how much to take for different health benefits.